ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 # September 15 2020

 - How to ask a "good" Stack Overflow question?
-  - What are you trying to do?
-  - What is your code that currently tries to do that?
-  - What do you expect the result to be?
-  - What is the actual result?
-  - What I think the problem could be?
 - How do you answer a Stack Overflow
 - Gym!
   - Volleyball.